mongock/flamingock-docs/site/v1/driver/driver-cosmosdb.md

 You can leverage your MongoDB experience and continue to use your favorite MongoDB drivers, SDKs, and tools by pointing your application to the API for MongoDB account's connection string.

 ## Getting started
-**You can use Mongock to manage your Cosmos DB migrations in the same way you would do with MongoDB**, using one of the drivers Mongock provides for MongoDB.
+**You can use Flamingock to manage your Cosmos DB migrations in the same way you would do with MongoDB**, using one of the drivers Flamingock provides for MongoDB.
 You can see how to use it in our [MongoDB driver section](/v1/driver/mongodb-sync)

 ## Important notes
-### Sharding the Mongock ChangeLog collection
+### Sharding the Flamingock ChangeLog collection
-If you want to shard the Mongock changeLog collection, you need to use the key `executionId` as shard key.
-This is due to the fact that the `executionId` is the prefix of the Mongock's compound index and the MongoDB official documentation states:
+If you want to shard the Flamingock changeLog collection, you need to use the key `executionId` as shard key.
+This is due to the fact that the `executionId` is the prefix of the Flamingock's compound index and the MongoDB official documentation states:

 `...The index can be an index on the shard key or a compound index where the shard key is a prefix of the index.`